 Temporary changes to the visual quality and character of the floodplain area would occur during the construction and decommissioning of the proposed project.
 These changes would include the presence of construction equipment and materials stockpiles and the initial removal of vegetation.
-The introduction of nighttime lighting for site security and construction operations would introduce a noticeable change to the existing visual setting of the floodplain at large because nighttime lighting does not currently exist within the floodplain-would be restricted to secured (fenced) facilities and would be visible from this location Security lighting does currently exist on the MW-20 bench, however, and additional lighting requirements in this location would pose no substantial visual change.
-Lighting associated with construction and decommissioning activities would be limited to active construction equipment in operation during nighttime operations and would consist of downward facing fixtures fitted with cutoff shields to reduce light diffusion.
+The introduction of nighttime lighting for site security and construction operations would introduce a noticeable change to the existing visual setting of the floodplain at large because nighttime lighting does not currently exist within the floodplain.
+Security lighting does currently exist on the MW-20 bench, however, and additional lighting requirements in this location would pose no substantial visual change.
 Grading operations and construction measures, such as erosion control features, may be visually noticeable.
 Because construction and decommissioning operations are dynamic, they have a limited effect on existing form, lines of sight, and textural pattern.
 Additionally, views of construction activity would be of short duration.
 Because of these factors, construction and decommissioning activities possess a weak degree of contrast and would be less than significant.